tpximpact/mhclg-oruk/content/info/privacy/index.md

 ## How long we keep your data

-We will only retain your personal data for as long as: it is needed for the purposes set out in this document the law requires us to
+We will only retain your personal data for as long as:
+- it is needed for the purposes set out in this document
+- the law requires us to

-We will keep your email data until you unsubscribe.
-We will keep your feedback data for 2 years.
-We will delete access log data after 120 days.
+We will keep your email data: until you unsubscribe.

+We will keep your feedback data: for 2 years.

+We will delete access log data: after 120 days.

 ## Children's privacy protection